 Specify the ServerID of the P4TARGET of the server being installed.
-Use this when setting up an edge server.
+Use this only when setting up an HA replica of an edge server.

 -t <server_type>

 Specify the server type, overriding the SERVER_TYPE setting in the config file.
 Valid values are: